 Integrating Rat Lifespan Data into Treatment Timing

-Rats reach breeding age in 10–12 weeks.
-We schedule follow-ups every 30–45 days post-treatment to stop new breeders.
-In high-activity areas like Old Town, bimonthly visits work.
+Rats reach breeding age in 10-12 weeks.
+We schedule follow-ups every 30-45 days post-treatment to stop new breeders.
+In high-activity areas like Old Town, more frequent visits may be needed.

 - Inspection: Thorough assessment of entry points and activity areas